wormhole-foundation/relayer-engine/README.md

+# Notice of deprecation
+The Relayer Engine and the associated Wormhole Relayer system has been deprecated.
+Interested integrators should check and migrate to the new and more flexible Executor framework: https://wormhole.com/docs/protocol/infrastructure/relayers/executor-framework/

 # Relayer Engine

 The Relayer Engine is a package meant to provide the structure and a starting point for a custom relayer.